ofmla/devito-wiki/OpenMP-5-offloading-instructions-[Fabio].md

 	-DLIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES=37,60,70 ../llvm-9.0.0.src
 ```

-If all went good, you should see these lines:
+If all went right, you should see these lines:

 ```
 ...